codahale/sneaker/README.md

 the `Decrypt` operation of the KMS key being used will be able to decrypt the data.

-You can also use a different KMS key than your `SNEAKER_KEY_ID` when packing secrets:
+You can also use a different KMS key than your `SNEAKER_MASTER_KEY` when packing secrets:

 ```shell